 Goal 5: Comprehensive System Collection

-- Late Qing: Guangxu Yuanbao of Guangdong + Guangxu Yuanbao of Hubei + Guangxu Yuanbao of Jiangnan + Beiyang Year 34 Guangxu + Da Qing Silver Coin Xuantong
+- Late Qing: Guangdong Guangxu Yuanbao + Hubei Guangxu Yuanbao + Jiangnan Guangxu Yuanbao + Beiyang Year 34 Guangxu + Xuantong Da Qing Silver Coin

 - Total Budget: HK$50,000-150,000

-- Possesses a complete narrative of currency modernization in the late Qing and early Republic periods
+- Presents a complete narrative of currency modernization from late Qing to early Republic.

-V. How to Handle Existing Late Qing and Republic of China Silver Coins at Home?
+V. How to Handle Existing Late Qing and Republic Silver Dollars at Home?

-- Inventory all silver coins, categorizing them into Late Qing vs. Republic of China.
+- Inventory all silver dollars, categorize them by Late Qing vs. Republic.

-- Record key characteristics of each coin (year, variety, condition).
+- Record key features of each coin (year, variant, condition).

 - Compare with the appreciation rates in this article to evaluate your collection.